PayPal Pub Hell in Flutter

 flutter_paypal_payment

-This other plugin, I had problems before on MacOS when making the payment, it gave me the error:
+With this other plugin, I previously had problems on MacOS where upon making the payment, I got the error:

 Your PayPal credentials seems incorrect flutter_paypal_payment

-But only on MacOS, as time passes and when updating dependencies and Flutter, that error no longer appears, but in the emulator the order remains processing:
+But only on MacOS.
+After some time and updating dependencies and Flutter, that error no longer appears, but in the emulator the order remains processing:

 Navigator.of(context).push(MaterialPageRoute(